hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 </p>

-Loading this data into R requires us to **use functions that allow us to efficiently combine these three files into a single count matrix.** However, instead of creating a regular matrix data structure, we will create a **sparse matrix** to improve the amount of space, memory and CPU required to work with our huge count matrix.
+Loading this data into R requires us to **use functions that allow us to efficiently combine these three files into a single count matrix.** However, instead of creating a regular matrix data structure, the functions we will use create a **sparse matrix** to improve the amount of space, memory and CPU required to work with our huge count matrix.

 Different methods for reading in data include: